amranjot/Diamond-Price-Prediction-Model/README.md

 - price: The price of the given diamond.

 ## Methodology
-In this project, we implement modular coding practices to ensure a well-structured and automated workflow.
-We create two primary pipelines: a training pipeline and a prediction pipeline.
-The goal is to streamline the entire process from data preparation to model deployment.To enhance code robustness and maintainability, we implement logging and exception handling mechanisms, ensuring a smooth and error-free execution of the project.
+In this project, I implement modular coding practices to ensure a well-structured and automated workflow.
+I create two primary pipelines: a training pipeline and a prediction pipeline.
+The goal is to streamline the entire process from data preparation to model deployment.To enhance code robustness and maintainability, I implement logging and exception handling mechanisms, ensuring a smooth and error-free execution of the project.

 ## Regression Model
-We explore various regression models, including Linear Regression, Lasso Regression, Ridge Regression, Elastic Net, and Decision Tree Regression.
+I explore various regression models, including Linear Regression, Lasso Regression, Ridge Regression, Elastic Net, and Decision Tree Regression.
 After thorough evaluation, the Decision Tree model outperformed the others with an impressive R-squared (R²) score of 0.954266, making it the model of choice for this project.